Bylaws

 Section 3 – Classes

 Membership classes and rights in the Chapter shall be consistent with those designated in the College Bylaws.
-Candidate physician and student members, except as otherwise specified in these bylaws, may not serve on the Board of Directors, may not hold a Chapter office, and may not vote, except on committees upon which they serve.
+Candidate physician and student members, except as otherwise specified in these bylaws, may not serve on the Chapter Board of Directors, may not hold a Chapter office, and may not vote, except on committees upon which they serve.

 Section 4 – Access to Records